cwrc/CWRC-Dialogs/README.md

 + setPersonSchema
 + setOrganizationSchema
 + setPlaceSchema

+The dialogs can be initialized using the function initializeWithCookieData by passing in the data string representing the cookies containing the session information.
+The passed in cookie string must be in the format "cookiename=cookiedata;".
+Each cookie can be separated by a semicolon.
+This cookie string usually can be obtained by using the javascript function document.cookie.

 The objects `popCreate`, `popSearch`, and `popEdit` provide key base access to the create and search dialogs respectively using the entity names as keys (person, organization etc.)